The 6 Best Thermal Baths in Budapest (Tried & Tested by a Local)

 How to Plan Your Visit

-Do You Wear Clothes in Budapest Thermal Baths?
+What Do You Wear at the Budapest Thermal Baths?

-You have to bring your own swimwear to the Budapest thermal baths, so make sure to pack it ahead of your trip.
+You have to bring your own swimsuit to the Budapest thermal baths, so make sure to pack it ahead of your trip.

 Do I Need to Bring a Towel to the Thermal Baths in Budapest?